Homotopy: Applications

 Based on the concept of the homotopy, computation methods for algebraic and differential equations have been developed.
 The methods for algebraic equations include the homotopy continuation method and the continuation method (see numerical continuation).
 The methods for differential equations include the homotopy analysis method.

 Homotopy theory can be used as a foundation for homology theory: one can represent a cohomology functor on a space X by mappings of X into an appropriate fixed space, up to homotopy equivalence.
-For example, for any abelian group G, and any based CW-complex X, the set $[X,K(G,n)]$ of based homotopy classes of based maps from X to the Eilenberg–MacLane space $K(G,n)$ is in natural bijection with the n-th singular cohomology group $H^n(X,G)$ of the space X. One says that the omega-spectrum of Eilenberg-MacLane spaces are representing spaces for singular cohomology with coefficients in G.
+For example, for any abelian group G, and any based CW-complex X, the set $[X,K(G,n)]$ of based homotopy classes of based maps from X to the Eilenberg–MacLane space $K(G,n)$ is in natural bijection with the n-th singular cohomology group $H^n(X,G)$ of the space X. One says that the omega-spectrum of Eilenberg-MacLane spaces are representing spaces for singular cohomology with coefficients in G. Using this fact, homotopy classes between a CW complex and a multiply connected space can be calculated using cohomology as described by the Hopf–Whitney theorem.

+Recently, homotopy theory is used to develop deep learning based generative models like diffusion models and flow-based generative models.
+Perturbing the complex non-Gaussian states is a tough task.
+Using deep learning and homotopy, such complex states can be transformed to Gaussian state and mildly perturbed to get transformed back to perturbed complex states.